laur89/docker-seedbox-rclone-fetch-extract/README.md

 Dockerised service periodically pulling data from a remote seedbox & extracting archived files.

+Note data is synced unidirectionally, but if already downloaded & processed asset gets deleted on the remote, then it's also nuked locally.
+This is generally the preferred method, as \*arr service should be responsible for torrent removal upon successful import anyways.

 ## Rationale

 This service aims to solve a common issue with the servarr projects around data import